binipringle/right-to-be-forgotten/_texts/0-outline.md

 401 and 403 often play off each other.

 [^1]:U.S. v.
-Roger Stone (USDC for District of Columbia, 2019) *illustrates 401 Relevance* (Movie clip from the Godfather is relevant to place defendant’s statements about Frank Panganeli in context by showing the jury the image that Stone intended to evoke in Person 2’s mind when he named Panganeli)
+Roger Stone (USDC for District of Columbia, 2019) *illustrates Relevance (Rule 401)* (Movie clip from the Godfather is relevant to place defendant’s statements about Frank Panganeli in context by showing the jury the image that Stone intended to evoke in Person 2’s mind when he named Panganeli)

 [^2]:Wielgus v.
-Ryobi Techs., Inc. (Northern District of Illinois, Eastern Division, 2012) *illustrates 401 Relevance* (motion in limine to bar plaintiff from presenting video and in-court demonstrations of SawStop Technology on model not substantially similar to model that caused injury denied without prejudice because SawStop functions in the same manner on both models and the probative value of the demonstration could substantially outweigh the danger of any unfair prejudice)
+Ryobi Techs., Inc. (Northern District of Illinois, Eastern Division, 2012) *illustrates Relevance (Rule 401)* (motion in limine to bar plaintiff from presenting video and in-court demonstrations of SawStop Technology on model not substantially similar to model that caused injury denied without prejudice because SawStop functions in the same manner on both models and the probative value of the demonstration could substantially outweigh the danger of any unfair prejudice)

 [^3]:U.S. v.
 Boros (7th Cir.
-2012) *illustrates 401 Relevance* (admission of doctor's testimony about types of medications Boros sold over internet had minimal relevance and low probative value but trial court allowed because provided context for jury so it met the low bar for relevance)
+2012) *illustrates Relevance (Rule 401)* (admission of doctor's testimony about types of medications Boros sold over internet had minimal relevance and low probative value but trial court allowed because provided context for jury so it met the low bar for relevance)

 ---